 Comet portrayal in Negev rock art

-The Greek word "kometes," meaning "long-haired star," refers to the glowing tail of a comet as it moves across the sky.
-Aristotle likened comets to "a road running through the constellations."
-Comets have two distinct types of tails: one is straight and bluish, while the other appears white to yellowish.
-These tails always point away from the Sun and sometimes seem to defy gravity, either appearing to move along the tail or, in some cases, toward the comet's nucleus.
+The Greek word "kometes," meaning "long-haired star," refers to the glowing tail of a comet as it moves across the sky, resembling flowing hair streaming behind a celestial head.
+Aristotle, the great philosopher and naturalist, likened comets to "a road running through the constellations," capturing their unique ability to traverse the seemingly fixed patterns of stars.
+Modern astronomy has revealed that comets have two distinct types of tails: one is straight and bluish (composed of ionized gases), while the other appears white to yellowish (made of dust particles).
+These ethereal appendages always point away from the Sun due to solar wind pressure and sometimes seem to defy gravity, either appearing to move along the tail or, in some cases, toward the comet's nucleus—creating visual illusions that would have mystified ancient observers who lacked our modern understanding of orbital mechanics.

 Comets in Rock Art